trilitech/tezos-developer-docs/docs/architecture/smart-rollups.md

 mechanism, a single honest participant is enough to guarantee that the input messages are correctly interpreted.

-In the Tezos protocol, the subsystem of smart rollups is generic with respect to the syntax and the semantics of the input messages.
+In the Tezos protocol, the subsystem of Smart Rollups is generic with respect to the syntax and the semantics of the input messages.
 More precisely, the originator of a smart rollup provides a program (in one of the languages supported by Tezos) responsible for interpreting input